software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 2
 >
-> Create a Sprint Backlog board for the second Spring in Trello.
-Name the Sprint Backlog board "Sprint 2 backlog".
-Add similar lists for the board as in the Sprint 1 backlog.
+> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their status is "Done" in the Sprint 1 Backlog project.
+Also, close the user story related issues accepted by the Product Owner during the Sprint Review event.
+>
+> If you didn't manage to implement all user stories during Sprint 1, move the task related issues of the unfinished user stories to the Sprint 2 Backlog project.

 {: .important-title }

 > Exercise 3
 >
+> Create a Sprint Backlog project for the second Spring in GitHub Projects.
+Name the project "Sprint 2 Backlog".
+Use the default project columns, similar as for the board as in the Sprint 1 Backlog.

+{: .important-title }

+> Exercise 4
+>
 > Come up with tasks for the third user story, "As a user I want to see a list of categories so that I know which categories exist".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 8 to get an idea what the implementation could look like.

 {: .important-title }

-> Exercise 4
+> Exercise 5
 >
 > Come up with tasks for the fourth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 9 to get an idea what the implementation could look like.

 {: .important-title }

-> Exercise 5
+> Exercise 6
 >
-> 1. Add these five user stories to the "Product Backlog" board as cards in Trello.
-The user stories should be initially in the "In sprint" list of the board.
-> 2. Add the tasks of the _first four user stories_ to the "Sprint 2 Backlog" board as cards in Trello.
-The tasks should be initially in the "To do" list of the board.
+> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "recommendation creation date" and "add category"
+> 2. Create an issue for each _user story_.
+Add a label "user story" and the user story's label for each issue.
+Add the issues to the Product Backlog project and move them to the "In Sprint" column.
+> 3. Create an issue for each _tasks_ of the _first four user stories_.
+If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
+Add a label "task" and the task related user story's label for each issue.
+Add the issues to the Sprint 2 Backlog project and move them to the "Todo" column.

 {: .important-title }

-> Exercise 6
+> Exercise 7
 >
 > The Product Owner needs your help in estimating user stories.
+>
+> 1. Create [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) "1 story point", "2 story points", "3 story points", "5 story points" and "8 story points"
-Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint.
-Add the story point estimates for the user stories to the Product Backlog.
+> 2. Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint
+> 3. Based on the user story estimation, add the story point label for the user story related issue

 {: .note }
 At this point it might sense to distribute the workload a bit instead of working on each user story together.
 For example two members of the team could start working on the first user story and the others on the second one.
-Decide who will be working on which task and assign at least one team member for each task on the Trello board.
+Decide who will be working on which task and assign at least one team member for each task related issue.

 {: .important-title }

-> Exercise 7
+> Exercise 8
 >
 > Implement the tasks of the first user story, "As a user I want to know the date when a reading recommendation was added so that I know how old it is".
 >